Nathanpmyoung/nathanpmyoung.github.io/pages/Advice for talking to journalists.md

 	- I may read some of their previous articles in my area of expertise.
 Are they accurate? *See below*
 	- Do friends think this person is trustworthy?
 	- Would anyone be upset if this person broke trust or misquoted me?
 At least in the case of the New Yorker and the Financial Times, I have heard that there would be a lot of internal blowback if I was mistreated.
 - How does, "on the record" work?
 Different journalists have different norms.
-Here is a broad set.
+But there is one thing that's most important.
+You both have to agree.
+It is not enough to say "we're off the record".
+If the journalist doesn't agree, then you aren't actually.
+And as above, you have to trust that there will be consequences for them if they break that trust.
+Before I talk I ensure we both understand the same thing about how this might be shared.
+- So how does "on the record" work though?
+	- explain different states
+- Talking tight vs talking loose
+- Am I confident I can do this?
+If not, don't
--
+- Accuracy vs precision
+- So why talk to journalists at all?